V. V. Giri: Governor of Kerala (1960–1965)

 Giri was sworn in as the second Governor of Kerala on 1 July 1960.
 As Governor, Giri's active voicing of Kerala's fiscal needs with the Planning Commission led to the state being allocated significantly more funds in the Third Five Year Plan.
 When defections from the ruling Congress Party reduced the government to a minority, Giri recommended the imposition of President's Rule in Kerala after determining that an alternative government could not be formed.
 A hung assembly resulted from the elections to the Kerala Legislative Assembly in 1965.
 Since no party had a majority and no alliances commanding a majority could be formed, Giri again recommended the dissolution of the assembly and the imposition of President's Rule in the state.

-Vice president (1967–1969) and acting president of India (1969)
+Vice presidency (1967–1969) and Acting presidency (1969)

 Giri was elected the third vice president of India on 13 May 1967, a post he held for nearly two years until 3 May 1969.
 Giri was the first vice president to not complete his full term in office on account of being elevated to the office of the president and was the third vice president to be elected to the presidency.

-Following the death in office of President Zakir Hussain on 3 May 1969, Giri was sworn in as acting president the same day.
+Following the death in office of President Zakir Husain on 3 May 1969, Giri was sworn in as acting president the same day.
 Giri resigned from his post on 20 July 1969 to contest the presidential elections as an independent candidate.
 Immediately before resigning, Giri, in his capacity as acting president, promulgated an ordinance that nationalised 14 banks and insurance companies.
 He was succeeded as acting president by Mohammad Hidayatullah, the Chief Justice of India.